westpoint-robotics/usma_bhg/README.md

 - This is now incorporated in the ardupilot.launch node and appears to work from there.

 # Web server and Ros
-- `sudo apt-get install python-tornado python-bson ros-melodic-rosbridge-suite`
+- `sudo apt-get install python-tornado python-bson ros-melodic-rosbridge-suite  ros-melodic-roswww`
 - `roslaunch rosbridge_server rosbridge_websocket.launch`